-Council generally supports the concept and intent of pricing principles and would welcome updated, realistic and considered guidance on how they should be applied.
+Local government generally supports the concept and intent of pricing principles and would in due course welcome updated, realistic and considered guidance on how they should be applied.
 This will further improve transparency and increase certainty that they are being consistently applied.
+However key stakeholders should be driving the review of the pricing principles, incorporating a future focus.

-It is understood that the Council Rating and Revenue Raising Manual is slated for update as part of the broader Rating reforms, and that would be the appropriate time for IPART to prompt the inclusion and application of pricing principles.
+It is understood that the Council Rating and Revenue Raising Manual is slated for update as part of the broader rating reforms, and that would be the appropriate time for IPART to prompt the inclusion and application of pricing principles.

-IPART's draft report asks whether the pricing principles "will assist councils to set DWM charges to achieve best value for ratepayers".
-Council is constantly seeking out the best way to deliver the community's expected services in the most efficient way, so as to minimise costs to ratepayers.
-There is no benefit in Council operating inefficiently as it jeopardises its ability to deliver expected community services, and only results in criticism.
+IPART's Draft Report asks whether the pricing principles "will assist councils to set DWM charges to achieve best value for ratepayers".
+This question assumes that councils are not already seeking to achieve best value for ratepayers - an unfounded and incorrect assumption.
+Councils are constantly seeking out the best way to deliver the community's expected services in the most efficient way, to maximise the return to ratepayers.
+There is no benefit in councils operating inefficiently as it jeopardises their ability to deliver expected community services, and only results in criticism.

-Council supports IPART's suggestion of further detailed examples being included in the Council Rating and Revenue Raising Manual to assist in implementing the pricing principles.
-Examples covering WaSM priorities such as FOGO services or additional collections from multi-unit dwellings for textiles (for example) would be useful.
+Local government supports IPART's suggestion of further detailed examples being included in the Council Rating and Revenue Raising Manual to assist in implementing the pricing principles.
+Examples covering WaSM priorities such as FOGO services or additional collections from multi-unit dwellings for textiles and other emerging priority waste streams would be useful.
 Note that the examples should serve to demonstrate how the principles are applied, and not necessarily provide the exact formula for all services as these will vary between councils.

-"DWM revenue should equal the efficient incremental cost of providing the DWM service"
+DWM revenue should equal the efficient incremental cost of providing the DWM service